haugjo/float/float/docs/api-docs/feature_selection.fires.md

  - <b>`n_total_features`</b>:  The total number of features.
  - <b>`n_selected_features`</b>:  The number of selected features.
- - <b>`classes`</b>:  A list of unique target values (class labels). mu_init:  Initial importance, i.e. mean of the parameter distribution.
-One may either set the initial values  separately per feature (by providing a vector), or use the same initial value for all features  (by providing a scalar). sigma_init:  Initial uncertainty, i.e. standard deviation of the parameter distribution.
+ - <b>`classes`</b>:  A list of unique target values (class labels).
+ - <b>`mu_init`</b>:  Initial importance, i.e. mean of the parameter distribution.
 One may either set the initial values  separately per feature (by providing a vector), or use the same initial value for all features  (by providing a scalar).
+ - <b>`sigma_init`</b>:  Initial uncertainty, i.e. standard deviation of the parameter distribution.
+One may either set the  initial values separately per feature (by providing a vector), or use the same initial value for all  features (by providing a scalar).
  - <b>`penalty_s`</b>:  Penalty factor in the optimization of weights w.r.t the uncertainty (corresponds to gamma_s in  the paper).
  - <b>`penalty_r `</b>:  Penalty factor in the optimization of weights for the regularization (corresponds to gamma_r  in the paper).
  - <b>`epochs`</b>:  Number of epochs in each update iteration.
  - <b>`lr_mu`</b>:  Learning rate for the gradient update of the mean.
  - <b>`lr_sigma`</b>:  Learning rate for the gradient update of the standard deviation.
  - <b>`scale_weights`</b>:  If True, scale feature weights into the range [0,1].
 If False, do not scale weights.
- - <b>`reset_after_drift`</b>:  A boolean indicating if the change detector will be reset after a drift was detected. baseline:  A string identifier of the baseline method.
+ - <b>`reset_after_drift`</b>:  A boolean indicating if the change detector will be reset after a drift was detected.
+ - <b>`baseline`</b>:  A string identifier of the baseline method.
 The baseline is the value that we substitute non-selected  features with.
-This is necessary, because most online learning models are not able to handle arbitrary  patterns of missing data. ref_sample:  A sample used to compute the baseline.
+This is necessary, because most online learning models are not able to handle arbitrary  patterns of missing data.
+ - <b>`ref_sample`</b>:  A sample used to compute the baseline.
 If the constant baseline is used, one needs to provide a single  float value.